How I analyze a Dividend Stock

 - Can afford to keep paying based on the future earnings growth

-In the case where a company has been paying a dividend for less then 10 years It doesn’t yet pass my criteria of a ‘pure dividend stock’.
+In the case where a company has been paying a dividend for less then 10 years I don’t think the stock is time tested enough to be considered a ‘pure dividend stock’.
 Rather I would include the dividend as part of a wider investment thesis.
-View our latest analysis for Air New Zealand
+View our latest analysis for Novartis

-Air New Zealand has a payout ratio of 62%, meaning the dividend is sufficiently covered by earnings.
-In 3 years time the analysts are predicting dividends per share to be around $0.19 and EPS to decrease to $0.29.
-This means they should be able to continue the dividend payout with an estimated future payout ratio of 66%.
+Novartis has a payout ratio of 96%, meaning the dividend is not sufficiently covered by earnings.
+Looking forward 3 years the analysts expect the dividends per share to be around $2.504 and EPS to increase to $4.55.
+This means they should be able to continue the dividend payout with an estimated future payout ratio of 55%.

-This means everything is looking good for Air New Zealand with its attractive yield of 7.24%, which is high for a transportation stock.
+Therefore everything is looking good for Novartis with its attractive yield of 3.7%, which is high for a pharma and biotech stock.

 No matter how great a company is, it is not worth an infite price.
-Is Air New Zealand overvalued or is it actually available for a good price?
+Is Novartis overvalued or is it actually available for a good price?
 I recommend you check our latest FREE analysis to find out!
-If you are not interested in AIR anymore check out my list of “Dividend Rock Stars” to see stocks that meet all the checks above.
+If you are not interested in NVS anymore check out my list of “Dividend Rock Stars” to see stocks that meet all the checks above.